 SGS has excluded the impact of increasing visitor numbers from the Cloudstreet estimates.

 These assumptions are aligned with the VES objectives to increase Phillip Island's:

-- Overall average length of stay by 0.5 day, and - Spend per visitor to above the Regional Victorian average (\$184.90).
+- Overall average length of stay by 0.5 day, and - Spend per visitor to above the Regional Victorian average (\$194.26 when indexed to 2021 values).